What if Our Minds Were Free of Problems?

 One thing is certain, the quicker you solve a problem in a positive way the happier and more prosperous your life will be.

 Look at our world today.
-One man’s deplorable action created a worldwide problem.
-The deplorable way of problem-solving by militant activists turned our world violent and our way of life as we know it, vulnerable.
+One action, the spread of COVID-19, created a worldwide problem.
+Or look at the deplorable way of problem-solving by militant activists turning our world violent and our way of life as we know it, vulnerable.

 Ask Honey – Advice For Every Woman